Ruth Meets Boaz

 Noami Instructs Ruth

 1 Naomi her mother-in-law said to her, “My daughter, shall I not seek rest for you, that it may be well with you?
-2 Now isn’t Boaz our kinsman, with whose maidens you were?
+2 Now isn’t Boaz, whose maidens you were with, our relative?
 He will be winnowing barley tonight on the threshing floor.
-3 Therefore wash yourself, anoint yourself, get dressed, and go down to the threshing floor; but don’t make yourself known to the man until he has finished eating and drinking.
+3 Therefore bathe, anoint yourself, get dressed, and go down to the threshing floor; but don’t make yourself known to the man until he has finished eating and drinking.
 4 It shall be, when he lies down, that you shall note the place where he is lying.
 Then you shall go in, uncover his feet, and lay down.
 Then he will tell you what to do.”

 5 She said to her, “All that you say, I will do.”
 6 She went down to the threshing floor, and did everything that her mother-in-law told her.
-7 When Boaz had eaten and drunk, and his heart was merry, he went to lie down at the end of the heap of grain.
-She came softly, uncovered his feet, and laid down.
+7 When Boaz had finished eating and drinking, and his heart was merry, he went to lie down at the end of the pile of grain.
+Ruth came softly, uncovered his feet, and laid down.

 Ruth Claims Boaz as Kinsman

-8 At midnight, the man was startled and turned himself; and a woman lay at his feet.
+8 At midnight, the man was startled and turned, and saw that a woman lay at his feet.
 9 He said, “Who are you?”

 She answered, “I am Ruth your servant.
-Therefore spread the corner of your garment over your servant; for you are a near kinsman.”
+Therefore spread the corner of your garment over your servant; for you are a close relative.”

-12 Now it is true that I am a near kinsman.
-However, there is a kinsman nearer than I. 13 Stay this night, and in the morning, if he will perform for you the part of a kinsman, good.
-Let him do the kinsman’s duty.
-But if he will not do the duty of a kinsman for you, then I will do the duty of a kinsman for you, as the Lord lives.
+12 Now it is true that I am a close relative.
+However, there is a kinsman nearer than I. 13 Stay this night, and in the morning, if he will perform for you the duties of a kinsman, good.
+Let him redeem you.
+But if he will not do the duty of a kinsman for you, as the Lord lives, I will redeem you.
 Lie down until the morning.”

-14 She lay at his feet until the morning, then she rose up before one could discern another.
+14 She lay at his feet until the morning, then she rose up before anyone could discern one person from another.
 For he said, “Let it not be known that the woman came to the threshing floor.”
 15 He said, “Bring the mantle that is on you, and hold it.”
 She held it; and he measured six measures of barley, and laid it on her; then he went into the city.

 16 When she came to her mother-in-law, she said, “How did it go, my daughter?”